 She thought of the ashes and smoke as the wind carried away the remnants of her loose sketches.
-Her witch book was the only remaining hardcopy of all her records.
+Her witch book was the only remaining hard copy of her records.

 Violet fidgeted during the next few minutes of silence.
-There was nothing more to say, really.
-The current train began to leave and the station announced that Violet's train was next.
+There was nothing more to say.
+The current train began to leave and the station announced her train was next.

-"Do not think this is goodbye," said Kyuubey as it hopped off her suitcase and walked away.
+"Do not think this is goodbye," said Kyubey as it hopped off her suitcase and walked away.
 "Expect to encounter copies of me or my associates in your travels."

 When the incubator left her sight, she relaxed and let herself daydream while she waited.
 There was a world of Puella Magi out there, interesting people who could do wonders with unique magic.
 She couldn't wait to be surprised at the sights and, while it made her heart flutter, she was excited at how their meetings would turn out.
 Would she be seen as a knowledgeable mentor?
 A mysterious figure?
 A wise visionary?

 Her train finally arrived.
 She carried her suitcase inside and, like many times before, she disappeared.